Killian-Townsend/Discord-Bot/README.md

 play : chooses a random string from watchList to set as playing, add a number argument from 0 - watchCount to manually choose

+ops : shows the list of ops in config.json

 ## License

 [MIT License](https://github.com/kittypickles9982/Discord-Bot/blob/master/LICENSE)